How to Register – U.S. High School Students

 - Apply online using the Summer Quarter application

 - If you will not be 18 years of age on the first day of Summer Quarter (June 22, 2020), your parent or guardian must sign an Under 18 Consent Form.
 You and your parental contact will receive the consent form by email after you complete and submit the Summer Quarter application.
 You can enroll in courses after both forms are processed and general registration has begun.

 Step Three: Set Up Your UW NetID

-Once your application has been processed, the UW Registration Office will mail you an enrollment confirmation acknowledgment letter and registration instructions.
+Once your application has been processed, UW PCE Registration Services will email you an enrollment confirmation acknowledgment letter and registration instructions.
 The letter will tell you how to set up a UW NetID, which is your personal identification for using UW online resources.
 You will need a UW NetID to register.

 Step Four: Register